 - Course thread screws, on the other hand, are required in softwoods, plywood, or MDF applications.
 So what’s worse than a broken screw?
 A stripped screw where the threads don’t hold and the joint fails.

 #2 - Pocket Hole Screw Head Style

-First, I’ve found hardware manufacturers suffer from some of the biggest issues with their improper choice of screws.
-For example, drawer slides should use aggressive thread pan-head screws but some vendors ship fine threads and even flat head screws.
+First, I’ve found hardware manufacturers suffer from some of the most significant issues with their improper choice of screws.
+For example, drawer slides should use aggressive thread pan-head screws, but some vendors ship fine threads and flat-head screws.

-But for hardwoods use a flat head so the surface of the head follows the pilot hole shape.
-Not only will this ensure maximum contact for a firm fit, it will also reduce chances of breaking the screw.
+But for hardwoods, use a flat head so the surface of the head follows the pilot hole shape.
+Not only will this ensure maximum contact for a firm fit, but it will also reduce the chances of breaking the screw.

 Pocket Holes for Professionals

-Since these are meant for daily and continuous duty they will feature:
+Since these are meant for daily and continuous duty, they will feature the following: